 Skyway West is committed to being an upstanding network citizen.
 To assist us in protecting the usefulness and enjoyment of the Internet for our customers and all other network users, we require that you comply with the terms of this Acceptable Use document as a condition of receiving network access or network services from Skyway West.

-The terms of this document apply to all our services; ADSL, ISDN, dial-up, web hosting, E-mail hosting, VPN’s, co-location, etc. Any customer found to be in violation of these terms will be contacted, instructed as to the nature of their offense, and asked to stop the offending activity.
+The terms of this document apply to all our services: Dedicated Fibre, Pure Fibre Internet, ADSL, Cable, Fixed Wireless, Voice and UC Services, web hosting, E-mail hosting, VPN’s, Colocation, etc. Any customer found to be in violation of these terms will be contacted, instructed as to the nature of their offense, and asked to stop the offending activity.
 Further violations may result in termination without warning of any network services.
 Skyway West is not obliged to make remedy in the form of a refund or any other means.
 Payment for services will be due up to the end of the calendar month in which the termination occurs.
 Any customer equipment or data residing in or on Skyway West premises or systems may be held until full payment is received.